ATAS (Amazing Task and Assignment System) Developer Guide

 Keeping

-as a single entity within the list and not repeatedly adding new tasks with progressive dates whenRepeatCommand
+RepeatEventas a single entity within the list and not repeatedly adding new tasks with progressive dates whenRepeatCommandis used.-

 Rationale: